willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

 ## Before you begin

-- Microsoft recommends you start with the steps in [Baseline](need link).
-In Baseline, you optimize your search in SharePoint, update sharing settings in SharePoint & OneDrive, and check permissions & site access on your SharePoint sites.
+- Microsoft recommends you also follow the steps in [Microsoft 365 Copilot - best practices with SharePoint](/sharepoint/sharepoint-copilot-best-practices).
+This article helps you optimize your search in SharePoint, update sharing settings in SharePoint & OneDrive, and check permissions & site access on your SharePoint sites.

-  ??Make sure this info is in E5 article, and then delete bullet??

 - The following licenses are required to use the features in this article:

   - [Microsoft 365 E5](https://www.microsoft.com/microsoft-365/enterprise/e5) or [Office 365 E5](https://www.microsoft.com/microsoft-365/enterprise/office-365-e5)
     - [Microsoft Purview](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-purview-service-description) - Included with your E5 license

-  > [!TIP]
-  > For a list of the features and services you get with your license, see [Microsoft 365, Office 365, Enterprise Mobility + Security, and Windows 11 Subscriptions](https://aka.ms/M365EnterprisePlans).
+    For a list of the features and services you get with your license, see [Microsoft 365, Office 365, Enterprise Mobility + Security, and Windows 11 Subscriptions](https://aka.ms/M365EnterprisePlans).

   - [Microsoft SharePoint Premium - SharePoint Advanced Management](/sharepoint/advanced-management#licensing)